 The Birth of Pop Art

 In the late 1950s, Warhol began to focus his efforts on painting and is now known as the “godfather” of Pop Art.
 It was a true extension of what the 50s were all about.
-People were buying plastic, dressing for fun, demanding more options than ever before, and life was a lot more colorful than any other time in history.
+People were buying plastic, dressing for fun, and demanding more options than ever before.
+Life was a lot more colorful than at any other time in history.

 Pop Art literally means popular art.
 In short, it’s art for the mass – art for everyone.
 It was as much a cultural phenomenon and a lifestyle on its own as it was a style that artists were emulating.

 According to Richard Hamilton, a British pop artist, Pop Art is “popular, transient, expendable, low-cost, mass-produced, young, witty, sexy, gimmicky, glamorous, big business.”